Our Team

 & Board Approved Supervisor

-Jodie Humphreys has over 20 years experience working in Private-practice and, Educational settings.
+Jodie Humphreys has over 20 years experience working in Private-practice and educational settings.
 Jodie works with individual clients from all ages ranging from toddlers to adults, as well as working with couples and families.

 Jodie has specialised training in Gottman Couple Relationship Therapy, Eating Disorders, Sand Play Therapy, Family Therapy and ADOS/MIGDAS assessments.